Cornerstone-CICCC/javascript-midterm-project-kazi983/README.md

 ## Instructions

-Solve each exercise with Lodash.
+Choose 20 exercises and solve each one with Lodash.

 You may use Lodash chaining if you want.